-Cash and cash equivalents: The School considers all demand accounts and short-term investments with a maturity of three months or less when purchased to be cash and cash equivalents.
+Cash and cash equivalents: The School considers all demand accounts and money market funds which are not subjected to withdrawal restrictions to be cash and cash equivalents.

-The School maintains its cash accounts at one financial institution.
+The School maintains its cash accounts with one financial institution.
 The School's accounts at this institution, at times, may exceed the federally insured limit.
 The School has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk (Note 3).